appbaseio/reactive-manual/docs/v1.0.0/components/DataSearch.md

 - **highlight** `Boolean` [optional]
     whether highlighting should be enabled in the returned results.
 - **highlightField** `String or Array` [optional]
     when highlighting is enabled, this prop allows specifying the fields which should be returned with the matching highlights.
-When not specified, it defaults to applying highlights on the field(s) specified in the **appbaseField** prop.
+When not specified, it defaults to applying highlights on the field(s) specified in the **dataField** prop.
 - **queryFormat** `String` [optional]
     Sets the query format, can be **or** or **and**.
 Defaults to **or**.
     * **or** returns all the results matching **any** of the search query text's parameters.
 For example, searching for "bat man" with **or** will return all the results matching either "bat" or "man".
     * On the other hand with **and**, only results matching both "bat" and "man" will be returned.
 It returns the results matching **all** of the search query text's parameters.
 - **fuzziness** `String or Number` [optional]
     Sets a maximum edit distance on the search parameters, can be **0**, **1**, **2** or **"AUTO"**.
 Useful for showing the correct results for an incorrect search parameter by taking the fuzziness into account.
 For example, with a substitution of one character, **fox** can become **box**.
 Read more about it in the elastic search [docs](https://www.elastic.co/guide/en/elasticsearch/guide/current/fuzziness.html).
-- **react** `Object`
-    a dependency object defining how this component should react based on the state changes in the specified components.
-You can read more about how to specify this prop over [here](v1.0.0/advanced/React.html).
 - **showFilter** `Boolean` [optional]
     show as filter when a value is selected in a global selected filters view.
 Defaults to `true`.
 - **filterLabel** `String` [optional]